 Once you create a table of contents you can update it to reflect the latest changes in your document.
 Follow these steps.

-- Place the cursor on table of contents that has already been created and right click.
+- Place the cursor on the table of contents that have already been created and right-click.
 You will get a context menu as shown in figure 8.
 Select Update Field

 Figure 8 Update the Table of Contents

 You will get this message box shown in figure 9.

 Figure 9 Update Table of Contents Message Box.